Tube vs Solid State: Make the Best Amp Choice for You

 - Due to the amount of power used, there is a lot of wasted energy and heat.

-- For a distorted sound you have to really crank up the volume which can mean the need for a power break.
+- For a distorted sound you must really crank up the volume which can mean the need for a power break.

 - Valves will need to be replaced between every 1-3 years depending on use.

-- You have to wait a little while for them to sound their best after switching them on.
+- You must wait a little while for them to sound their best after switching them on.

 - When replacing a tube in some amps, you need to ensure the bias is correct – which is best left to a professional.